 How to Make a Matcha Smoothie

-It’s incredibly easy to make a matcha green tea smoothie:
+It’s incredibly easy to make a green tea smoothie:

-- Soak raw cashews in the ¼ cup coconut water for 20 minutes to soften.
-You can skip this step if you're crunched for time, yet this smoothie will be creamier with this step.
+- Soak raw cashews in the 1/4 cup coconut water for 20 minutes to soften.
+You can skip this step if you’re crunched for time, yet this makes the smoothie creamier.

 - Add the cashews + coconut water, cashew milk, matcha powder, banana, ginger and vanilla to blender.